 We believe that the continual development of our technology will be vital to maintaining our long-term competitiveness.
-As of December 31, 2016, we employed 404 software developers and other technology-related personnel.
+As of December 31, 2017, we employed 437 software developers and other technology-related personnel.
 We have developed a technology infrastructure that is specifically used for our real estate and home related internet website services.
-In addition, we have also developed our proprietary mobile applications including "Leju Home Purchase" (an upgraded version of "Pocket Leju"), "Fang Niu Jia", "Leju Er Shou Fang", and "Qianggongzhang Renovation".
-We plan to further develop new, proprietary mobile applications tailored to the needs of home purchasers, developer partners and real estate agents.
+In addition, we have also developed our proprietary mobile applications including "Leju Home Purchase" (an upgraded version of "Pocket Leju"), "Fang Niu Jia", "Leju Er Shou Fang", "Qianggongzhang", contractor version of "Qianggongzhang", and "Lai Ke" We plan to further develop new, proprietary mobile applications tailored to the needs of home purchasers, developer partners and real estate agents.
 We will develop our mobile applications with a focus on enhancing mobile user experience and engagement and to achieve seamless integration with the websites we operate.